 WHAT IS SEXUAL MISCONDUCT?

 Augsburg has adopted a broad term of “Sexual Misconduct” that includes sexual assault, sexual harassment, domestic/dating violence, and stalking (and other conduct).
-The definitions used by Augsburg in its conduct process and for statistical reporting purposes are contained within the Sexual Misconduct Policy.
-Sexual Misconduct can lead to disciplinary action within the College, but Sexual Misconduct may also be a violation of Minnesota or other states’ laws that can lead to criminal charges.
+The definitions used by Augsburg in its conduct process and for statistical reporting purposes are contained within the Sexual Misconduct Policy (link to sexual misconduct policy).
+Sexual Misconduct can lead to disciplinary action within the University, but Sexual Misconduct may also be a violation of Minnesota or other states’ laws that can lead to criminal charges.

-While federal law has specific defintions from the Uniform Crime Reporting (UCR) Program, “sexual assault” generally involves a sexual act committed against another person using force, coercion, and/or threats and without the other person’s consent.
-Some people may also be unable to consent, such as someone who is unconscious or below the statutory age of consent.
+While federal law has specific definitions from the Uniform Crime Reporting (UCR) Program, “sexual assault” generally involves a sexual act committed against another person using force, coercion, and/or threats and without the other person’s consent.
+Some people may also be unable to consent, such as someone who is unconscious, under the influence of alcohol/drugs, or is below the statutory age of consent.

 Stalking refers to a person engaging in a course of conduct directed at a specific person that would cause a reasonable person to (1) fear for their safety or the safety of others or (2) suffer substantial emotional distress.
 Stalking requires a pattern of conduct—though any single incident may constitute a separate crime.
 Stalking may occur regardless of the relationship between the perpetrator and the other person.
 Stalking is not simply annoying behavior, but repeated behavior (not necessarily the same act each time) that causes fear or emotional distress.
 Stalking may include non-consensual or uninvited communication or physical following, tracking, trespassing, etc.

 Victim’s Rights and Resources